dstushar7/labbeh-code/README.md

 # Participant of Robo Wrestling in Bit ArenaV2.
 2017 at North South University, Bangladesh.
 ## We named our bot Labbeh.
 She was a good bot until she died 2 years ago.

-The Bot's code is given below.
+The Bot's code is given in labbeh_code.ino

 Instruments we used :
 1. One Arduino Mega